rdela/eleventeen/README.md

 cd my-blog-name
 ```

-Specifically have a look at `eleventy.config.js` to see if you want to configure any Eleventy options differently.

 3. Have a look at `eleventy.config.js` to see if you want to configure any Eleventy options differently.

 4. Install dependencies

 ```